MicrosoftDocs/win32/desktop-src/OPC/packaging-api-overview.md

 When programming with the Packaging Digital Signature APIs, remember the following:

--   Some package signature–related errors may not be exposed until the [**IOpcDigitalSignatureManager::Validate**](iopcdigitalsignaturemanager-validate.md) method is called.
+-   Some package signature related errors may not be exposed until the [**IOpcDigitalSignatureManager::Validate**](/windows/previous-versions/msopc/nf-msopc-iopcdigitalsignaturemanager-validate?branch=master) method is called.
--   Errors that are introduced into a package signature when the caller is using the [**IOpcSigningOptions**](iopcsigningoptions.md) interface to set signature information may not be exposed until [**IOpcDigitalSignatureManager::Sign**](iopcdigitalsignaturemanager-sign.md) is called.
+-   Errors that are introduced into a package signature when the caller is using the [**IOpcSigningOptions**](/windows/previous-versions/msopc/nn-msopc-iopcsigningoptions?branch=master) interface to set signature information may not be exposed until [**IOpcDigitalSignatureManager::Sign**](/windows/previous-versions/msopc/nf-msopc-iopcdigitalsignaturemanager-sign?branch=master) is called.

 The following Packaging APIs and Packaging objects can still execute or be accessed successfully after an error is encountered.

 -   Part content streams that have been cached will be accessible.
--   If the relationships contained in a Relationships part have been parsed successfully and cached, the [**IOpcRelationshipSet::GetRelationshipsContentStream**](iopcrelationshipset-getrelationshipscontentstream.md) method can be called from the [**IOpcRelationshipSet**](iopcrelationshipset.md) interface pointer that represents that part.
+-   If the relationships contained in a Relationships part have been parsed successfully and cached, the [**IOpcRelationshipSet::GetRelationshipsContentStream**](/windows/previous-versions/msopc/nf-msopc-iopcrelationshipset-getrelationshipscontentstream?branch=master) method can be called from the [**IOpcRelationshipSet**](/windows/previous-versions/msopc/nn-msopc-iopcrelationshipset?branch=master) interface pointer that represents that part.
 Relationships are cached when they are modified.

 ## Additional Resources